ProjetsPL/treehouse-theme/collections/_posts/us/2020-01-29-charcoal-grey-what-is-charcoal-color-and-how-to-use-it.md

   to its popularity!"
 image: "/uploads/moda-na-antracyt.png"
 promoted: false
-update_date: 2020-04-10
+update_date: 2020-04-24
 intro: 'Charcoal is a versatile color that can be used for many purposes.
 It is usually described as a mix of grey with a trace of black or navy blue.
-It is very often mistaken for graphite, although in reality it is a completely different shade.
+Very often mistaken for graphite, in reality it is a completely different shade.
 Charcoal can be used as a neutral background color, as well as a strong accent.
 You can use it to paint walls or just pick individual charcoal grey items: furniture, accessories or flooring.
   A significant advantage of charcoal is the fact that it blends well with any interior, therefore you should consider using it for your interior design.
 How to do that?
   What charcoal accessories are the best?'
 main_keywords:
 - charcoal
 - charcoal color